qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 the classes from the QGIS libraries.
 Pythonic QGIS API is nearly identical to the API in C++.

-There are some resources about programming with PyQGIS on `QGIS blog <http://blog.qgis.org/>`_.
-See `QGIS tutorial ported to Python <http://blog.qgis.org/node/59.html>`_ for some examples of simple 3rd party apps.
 A good resource when dealing with plugins is to download some plugins from `plugin repository <http://plugins.qgis.org/>`_ and examine their code.
-Also, the ``python/plugins/`` folder in your QGIS installation contains some plugin that you can use to learn how to develop such plugin and how to perform some of the most common tasks
+Also, the ``python/plugins/`` folder in your QGIS installation contains some plugin that you can use to learn how to develop such plugin and how to perform some of the most common tasks.

 .. index::
   pair: Python; startup